Expectable Motion Unit: Avoiding Hazards From Human Involuntary Motions in Human-Robot Interaction: CONCLUSION

 \section{CONCLUSION}

-In this paper, we proposed and validated the Expectable Motion Unit (EMU) concept, which aims at avoiding possibly hazardous human involuntary motions (IM) in human-robot interaction.
-We conducted experiments with 29 volunteers in order to systematically analyse the relative frequency of IM occurrence (IMO) depending on the robot speed and human-robot distance in a typical HRI setting.
-The experimental results are processed towards a risk matrix, from which safety curves were deduced for a particular application.
-An expectation curve which limits the probability of IMO to \SI{15}{\%} in the considered use case was embedded into the EMU motion generator, which limits the robot velocity such that the IM threshold is not exceeded.
-Furthermore, the EMU was combined with the well-established Safe Motion Unit that ensures physical safety during contact.
+In this letter, we introduced, elaborated, and validated the Expectable Motion Unit (EMU) concept, which aims at avoiding possibly hazardous human involuntary motions (IM) in human-robot interaction.
+We conducted experiments with 29 volunteers to systematically analyse the relative frequency of IM occurrence (IMO) depending on the robot speed and human-robot distance in a common HRI setting.
+The experimental results are processed towards a risk matrix, from which expectation curves were deduced for a particular application.
+An expectation curve that limits the probability of IMO to \SI{15}{\%} in the considered use case was embedded into the EMU motion generator, which limits the robot velocity such that the IM threshold is not exceeded.
+Furthermore, the EMU was combined with the well-established Safe Motion Unit \cite{Haddadin_2012} that ensures physical safety during contact.
 In a validation experiment, the EMU successfully prevented IM in five out of six cases.
-Overall, by fulfilling the human expectation towards the robot and taking the biomechanical safety limits into account at the same time, our concept improves the safety, the performance, and the trust of robot users in HRI.
+Overall, by fulfilling the human expectation of the robot behavior and taking the biomechanical safety limits into account at the same time, our concept improves the safety, performance, and trust of robot users in HRI.